Ozone depleting substances that are regulated in New Zealand and measures to reduce them.

 What are ozone depleting substances?

 Ozone depleting substances are man-made gases that destroy ozone once they reach the ozone layer.
 The ozone layer sits in the upper atmosphere and reduces the amount of harmful ultra violet radiation that reaches Earth from the sun.
-Ultraviolet radiation can have detrimental effects on both humans and the environment such as inducing skin cancer and cataracts, distorting plant growth and damaging the marine environment.
+Ultraviolet radiation can have detrimental effects on both humans and the environment.
+For instance inducing skin cancer and cataracts, distorting plant growth and damaging the marine environment.

 Ozone depleting substances include: